DaTaha317/valueHelpWrapper-fiori/README.md

 4. **Description Selection**: Use human-readable properties for `selectedDescription`
 5. **Busy State**: Configure appropriate `busyIndicatorDelay` based on expected response times
 6. **Memory Management**: The control automatically cleans up dialog resources on close
+7. **Binding Configuration**: Use binding when you need automatic synchronization; use manual token management for more control
+8. **Model Structure**: When using binding, ensure your model objects match the `idProperty` and `descProperty` names

 ## Troubleshooting